SOULS Journal

 In 1999, inspired by W.E.B.
 Du Bois’ Phylon journal and Atlanta University series of annual research readers; Manning Marable founded Souls: A Critical Journal of Black Politics, Culture, and Society.
 This quarterly interdisciplinary journal of the Institute for Research in African American Studies (IRAAS) at Columbia University was originally edited and managed by Cheryll Y. Greene.

-For nearly twenty-five years, Souls’ principal focus has been “the critical examination of contemporary Black experience.”
+For nearly 25 years, Souls’ principal focus has been “the critical examination of contemporary Black experience.”
 In our newest iteration-- as the biannual open access peer- reviewed chronicle of serious work in the long Black intellectual tradition– the journal hosts lively, rigorous, Blackfull conversations across borders; on a purpose-built online platform hosted by IRAAS and the Department of African American and African Diaspora Studies at Columbia.
 The Souls platform also features non-peer-reviewed multimedia content in its ‘Dispatches from the Ebony Tower’ section.

 We are especially interested in staging conversations that model promiscuously transdisciplinary modes of inquiry and presentation.
 Against camps.
 Steeped in expertise and particularity.
 Authorized by the depth and seriousness of study and engagement.
 Across generations, and accountable to a Black intellectual tradition that reflects, engages, or challenges what Marable characterized as “descriptive, “corrective,” and “prescriptive” work.